chrisr3403/Sep11-Freedom-Project/blog/entry01.md

    any number added should result into the sprite spawning at that coordinates I assigned it to eventually it worked but in a different way.
    Observe my first test in kaboom.

-6. Anything that Needs Improvements upon spawning:
+5. Anything that Needs Improvements upon spawning:
    For one when A sprite spawns sprites need to move upon spawning.
    As a conclusion I must focus on now making sprites to move to given points.
    When a sprite spawns in front of a player it needs pathing or something that may need it to move towards the player or spawn idle after it spawns.

-7. My ending to my design process
+6. How I solved the issue and identified the problem:
+   The whole time on how to solve these issues is rather hard at first but easy all I have to do it randomize the locations test them out one by one step by step make random pin points and locations and the test will come out all the same.
+Here i